EmanWiens/hackmaster/README.md

 ## Major packages:
 <br />
 The main code of the project is currently split between four packages: Business, Objects, Persistence, and Presentation.
-These  packages is located in the directory HackMaster20/app/src/main/java/HackMaster. <br /> <br />
+These  packages are in the directory HackMaster20/app/src/main/java/HackMaster. <br /> <br />

 The business package contains the files: <br />
 DeckManager.java<br />